NVADG VOLUNTEER CONTRACT

 Attire: If your attire is inappropriate for a task, you will be reassigned to a safer position.
 This is for your and your co-workers' safety.
 Please do not wear open-toed shoes, short pants, dresses or skirts, or orange outer garments.

 Behavior: Exemplary behavior from all volunteers is expected at all times.
 The incident command structure is to be respected and neither usurped nor ignored at any time.
 The on-duty supervisor is the ultimate on-site decision maker for all situations within the animal response program.
 If a duty schedule is in force, and if you are working outside your assigned time slot or work position, you may be sent home.
 Fatigue can cloud judgment, shorten tempers, and affect quality of work on subsequent shifts.
-Any confrontational behavior, evidence of illegal drug use, alcohol consumption, inappropriate smoking or vaping, willful failure to follow instructions, interference with others’ work, or evidence of theft may incur reassignment, surrender of badge, or relief of duty for a period of time.
+Any confrontational behavior, evidence of illegal drug use, alcohol consumption, inappropriate smoking or vaping, willful failure to follow instructions, interference with others’ work, or evidence of theft may incur reassignment, surrender of badge, or relief of duty.
 Any other obviously inappropriate behavior will be handled similarly.

 Take care of your own first: If your own family, loved ones, animals, home, or business are at risk from a progressing disaster, please take care of them before reporting to help others.
 If you have already committed to an immediate response, please let your supervisor know that you will be late or absent, especially if you are assigned to a leadership position.